Changes in LEASE ACCOUNTING - Finance Ppl

 1. All leases longer than 12 months (unless the asset is of low value, like a laptop or printer) must be recognized on the balance sheet.

-2. Right-of-use asset (ROU): The lessee records the lease in the balance sheet as “ROU Asset”, classified under PPE, which represents the right to use the warehouses over the lease term.
+2. (a) Right-of-use asset (ROU): The lessee records the lease in the balance sheet as “ROU Asset” classified under PPE, representing the right to use the asset over the lease term.

 Accounting in Lessor's books